umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Deleting-and-Restoring-Pages/index-v9.md

 The **Recycle Bin** is a separate tree list which can be found at the bottom of the section tree view.
 Clicking the arrow to the left of the Recycle Bin icon will reveal any pages that have been deleted from the website.

-To restore deleted pages from Recycle Bin:
+To restore deleted pages from the Recycle Bin:

 1. Right-click the page you wish to restore from the Recycle Bin and select **Restore**.
-Alternatively, click **•••** next to the page from the Recycle Bin and select **Restore**.
+Alternatively, click **•••** next to the page in the Recycle Bin and select **Restore**.

     ![Restore Menu 1](images/Restore-menu-v9.png)